Laukage/how-to-secure-wordpress/README.md

-# Securing your wordpress site
+# Securing your WordPress site

 As WordPress is widely recognized as the number one CMS globally, with a dominant market share.
 As of 2024, it powers about **43-45%** of all websites on the internet and holds a **60-65%** share of the CMS market, far outpacing competitors like Joomla, Drupal, and Shopify
 Because of it's market share, it is heavily targetted by threat actors and therefore should be safeguarded properly as the risk is intensely heightened.